VerzatileDev/322COM_TeachingMaterials/Session 5/README.md

 To extract the project files and combine with source codes, You might follow instructions below:

 1. Locate project files.
-In side the Vulkan tutorial folder, look for "bin/examples" folder.
+Inside the Vulkan tutorial folder, look for "bin/examples" folder.
 You can find  shadowmapping.vcxproj and shadowmapping.vcxproj.filters files.

 2. Copy both project files into /examples/shadowmapping folder.